Freedom of Information

 7.1 It is important that this publication scheme meets your needs.
 If you find the scheme difficult to understand, please let us know.
 We also welcome suggestions as to how our scheme might be improved.
-Any questions, comments or complaints about this scheme should be sent in writing to the Records Officer, Ravensbourne, 6 Penrose Way, London SE10 0EW, T +44 (0) 20 3040 3500.
+Any questions, comments or complaints about this scheme should be sent in writing to Head of Quality, Ravensbourne, 6 Penrose Way, London SE10 0EW, T +44 (0) 20 3040 3500.

 7.2 If we are unable to resolve any complaint, you can complain to the Information Commissioner, the independent body who oversees the Freedom of Information Act: